...

 At Bijodaira Stop, if you have time, enjoy the trekking courses (3 courses, with the longest one taking approximately 2 hours for a return trip).

-If you choose to stay at the Midagahara Hotel, the hotel provides its customers with free activities such as nighttime stargazing and staff-led highland trekking!
+If you choose to stay at the Midagahara Hotel, the hotel offers its customers complimentary activities, including nighttime stargazing and staff-led highland trekking.

-Check out the trekking map at the end of the webpage (it may give you some ideas despite being in Japanese) provided by Midagahara Hotel.
+Check out the trekking map at the end of the webpage.
+Although the webpage is in Japanese, you will have some idea of what you can do around the Midagahara Hotel.

-Stop 5: Murodō (室堂) – The Top of the Mountain!
+Stop 5: Murodō Station (室堂) – The Top of the Mountain!

 The first thing you will want to do when you arrive at Murodō is to take a picture with the landmark.
 There are professional photographers around to help tourists take photos with it.